 Ty and Andrea are not alone.
-When Dr. David Olson and I did research for our book, The Remarriage Checkup, we found that many couples struggle to keep alive what we have called the fun factor.
+When Dr. David Olson and I did research for our book, The Smart Stepfamily Marriage, we found that many couples struggle to keep alive what we have called the fun factor.
 For example, blended family couples tend to date each other without the children present; they engage in leisurely activities that facilitate emotional bonding.
 But after the wedding, when the demands of parenting and work take over, half of these couples struggle to find enough leisure time together.

 That’s a real shame.
 Especially since a regular dose of fun, relaxing time together predicts with 86 percent accuracy whether couples have a dynamic, fulfilling relationship or a dissatisfied one.
 How much better instead to keep the fun factor working on your behalf.

 There are some common roadblocks to healthy leisure time spent together.
 Often spouses’ ideas of what constitutes a good time differ; nearly one-third of couples just don’t agree on what is recreational.
 Personality differences can also be a factor.
 Some people are more outgoing and seek social connections while their spouse has less of a need for social interaction.